rxsio/firo-docs/docs/resources/guidelines/writing-documentation.md

     Highlight significant quotes or key statements.
 ??? outdated
     Marks outdated section of the documentation
+??? expand
+    As placeholder for planning structure of page

 ### Annotations

 Annotations are little markers that can be added almost anywhere in document.
 When users click on or focus these markers, a tooltip appears with expandable content.
-You can use tchem to add additional content for some topics.
+You can use them to add additional content for some topics.

 ???+ example